 By exposing you to relevant situations, you will have the opportunity to apply your skills and consolidate your knowledge, thereby demonstrating your abilities to effectively provide introductory level interpreting services.

 Students entering this program must be fully bilingual in English and another language.

-Students in the Language Interpreter Training Certificate (LITC) program must take and pass the Interpreter Language and Skills Assessment Tool (ILSAT), Community Interpreter Language and Interpreting Skills Assessment Tool (CILISAT) or Court Interpreter Certification Exam (CTTIC/OTTIAQ/MAG), in order to graduate from the program.
+Students in the Language Interpreter Training Certificate (LITC) program must take and pass all six courses and the Interpreter Language and Skills Assessment Tool (ILSAT), Community Interpreter Language and Interpreting Skills Assessment Tool (CILISAT) or Court Interpreter Certification Exam (CTTIC/OTTIAQ/MAG), in order to graduate from the program.
 Successful completion of this assessment qualifies students for interpreter certification with the Ontario Council on Community Interpreting (OCCI).

 Three courses are offered each semester with each running for six hours a week (two evenings) for five weeks.
 This allows students to complete the certificate in two semesters.

 If you are an interpreter working in the field, you may be able to apply your work experience and training towards the LITC Certificate through Prior Learning Assessment and Recognition (PLAR).

 Graduates of the MCIS Language Solutions program need to complete LITC 104 and LITC 106 in order to receive the Humber College Language Interpreter Training Certificate.
 The PLAR form to be exempted from LITC 101, 102, 103 and 105 can be found here.